 ⤷ Read more: The best museums in Paris

 Collection of the Impressionists at Musée d’Orsay is a great place to learn about that style.
 You can see very well how it developed, who were the most important Impressionist painters and see some of their most famous paintings.

-But, what was so innovative about the Impressionism?
+But, what was so innovative about Impressionism?

 But, each Impressionist painter could develop their own style and choose whichever subject they wanted.
 That’s why you’ll notice that Claude Monet was focusing on landscapes and nature.
-Edgar Degas mostly painted dancers and cafe scenes.
+Edgar Degas mostly painted dancers and scenes from cafes and restaurants.
 Pierre-Auguste Renoir loved painting nudes and portraits, while Paul Cézanne mostly created still lives.

 1/ The tube paint

-One of the reasons painters could go outside and paint in the open air was the invention of the tube paint.
+One of the reasons painters could go outside and paint in the open air was the invention of tube paint.
 It was easy for Impressionist painters to bring their painting material with them and paint outside their studios.
 Many of them were using pure colours straight from the tube, so they could paint quickly.
 And capture all the changes in light throughout the day.

-2/ Invention of camera
+2/ Invention of the camera

 3/ Middle class & outdoor leisure activities